Affordable diabetes specialist near me

 Sesame does not accept insurance for provider appointments - however, you can pay with cash, credit, debit, or even your FSA or HSA card since visits and prescriptions on Sesame are considered health expenses.

-However, Sesame clinicians can assist with insurance prior authorization specifically for patients who book a weight management service through Sesame’s online weight loss management program.
+However, Sesame clinicians can assist with insurance prior authorization specifically for patients who book a weight management service through Sesame’s online weight loss program.

 Sesame video diabetes consults are available 24/7 in all 50 states and can be booked whenever you need to talk to a health care provider about diabetes concerns.